-- Sex: the genotypic sex of the patient - Age: defined in inclusion criteria - Date of admission to hospital: the date of admission to the first hospital the patient was admitted to during the current hospital admission - Date and time of admission to the ICU: the date of admission to the first ICU the patient was admitted to during the current hospital admission

-- Elective surgery: surgery during current hospital admission scheduled 24 hours or latter in advance - Emergency surgery: surgery during current hospital admission that was added to the operating room scheduled 24 hours or less prior to surgery - Recent traumatic brain injury: when an external mechanical force causes permanent or temporary brain dysfunction within the last 6 months. - Recent stroke: Ischemic or haemorrhagic stroke on CTC or MRI scan within the last 6 months. - History of mental illness: Mental illness is defined as schizophrenia (or other psychotic disorder) or major affective disorders (ICD10: F2x or F3x).
+- Sex: the genotypic sex of the patient - Age: defined in inclusion criteria - Date of admission to hospital: the date of admission to the first hospital the patient was admitted to during the current hospital admission - Date and time of admission to the ICU: the date of admission to the first ICU the patient was admitted to during the current hospital admission - COVID-19 positive: Yes, if the patient has a positive PCR test from nasopharyngeal or oropharyngeal swap or positive PCR test on tracheal content - Elective surgery: surgery during current hospital admission scheduled 24 hours or latter in advance - Emergency surgery: surgery during current hospital admission that was added to the operating room scheduled 24 hours or less prior to surgery - Recent traumatic brain injury: when an external mechanical force causes permanent or temporary brain dysfunction within the last 6 months. - Recent stroke: Ischemic or haemorrhagic stroke on CTC or MRI scan within the last 6 months. - History of mental illness: Mental illness is defined as schizophrenia (or other psychotic disorder) or major affective disorders (ICD10: F2x or F3x).
 The diagnosis will be verified by an established (previous or current) diagnosis, and/or previous or current treatment with psychotropic medication (antipsychotics; antidepressants or mood stabilizers) - History of neurodegenerative disease: Neurodegenerative disease is defined by an established diagnosis of dementia or Parkinson's disease (ICD10: F02-F04; DG20), and/or previous or current treatment with psychotropic medication (acetylcholinesterase inhibitors, dopaminagonists, or levodopa) - Previous haloperidol treatment: Yes, if the patient during the current hospitalization has received one or more doses of oral or IV haloperidol, before admittance to the ICU - Smoking: Yes, if the patient smokes every day. - Alcohol abuse: Yes, if the patient drinks more than 3 units of alcohol per day.
 (1 unit is defined as 12g of alcohol) - Substance abuse: Yes, if the patient has a daily use of morphine, benzodiazepines or barbiturates not prescribed by a physician.
-Or any other use of illegal substances. - Benzodiazepine use: Yes, if the patient is being treated with benzodiazepines (N05BA) (N05CD08) at admission or before admission to ICU, such as Diazepam, Oxazepam, Lorazepam, Bromazepam, Cloxazolam and Midazolam.
+Or any other use of illegal substances.

+Benzodiazepine use: Yes, if the patient is being treated with benzodiazepines (N05BA) (N05CD08) at admission or before admission to ICU, such as Diazepam, Oxazepam, Lorazepam, Bromazepam, Cloxazolam and Midazolam.